ziyadss/CMPN301-PipelinedHarvardProcessor/README.md

 ### Notes:
  - opCodes.xlsx might not reflect latest internal signals
  - Assembler does not fully support IN instructions as it doesnot create a do file (to be implemented?)
- - TODO: further clean up files and repo, make public
+ - TODO: further clean up files and repo